omeka/Documentation/source/Reference/libraries/globals/add_translation_source.rst

 .. include:: /Reference/libraries/globals/summary/add_translation_source.rst

-.. php:function:: add_translation_source(string $dir)
+.. php:function:: add_translation_source($dir)

     Add an translation source directory.

-    The directory's contents should be .mo files following the naming scheme ofOmeka's application/languages directory.
-If a .mo for the current localeexists, the translations will be loaded.
+    The directory's contents should be .mo files following the naming scheme of Omeka's application/languages directory.
+If a .mo for the current locale exists, the translations will be loaded.

+    :type $dir: string
-    :param string $dir: Directory from which to load translations.
+    :param $dir: Directory from which to load translations.

 *****
 Usage